-Common Stock Warrants
+Common Stock

-This prospectus relates to the disposition from time to time of up to 21,114,630 shares of our common stock, which includes 7,038,210 shares of our common stock issuable upon the exercise of warrants and 14,076,420 warrants to purchase our common stock.
-We are not selling any common stock or warrants under this prospectus and will not receive any of the proceeds from the sale of shares by the Selling Securityholders.
+This prospectus relates to the disposition from time to time of up to 15,000,000 shares of our common stock, which includes 2,000,000 shares of our common stock issuable upon the exercise of warrants.
+We are not selling any common stock under this prospectus and will not receive any of the proceeds from the sale of shares by the Selling Securityholders.
 We provide more information about the Selling Securityholders in the section entitled 'Selling Securityholders' on page 12.

-The Selling Securityholders may sell the shares of common stock or the warrants described in this prospectus in a number of different ways and at varying prices.
-We provide more information about how the Selling Securityholders may sell their shares of common stock or their warrants in the section entitled 'Plan of Distribution' on page 15.
+The Selling Securityholders may sell the shares of common stock described in this prospectus in a number of different ways and at varying prices.
+We provide more information about how the Selling Securityholders may sell their shares of common stock in the section entitled 'Plan of Distribution' on page 15.
 We will not be paying any underwriting discounts or commissions in this offering.

-Our common stock is traded on the Nasdaq Capital Market under the symbol 'DVAX.'
-On April 21, 2010, the reported closing price of the common stock was \$1.41 per share.
+The common stock is traded on the Nasdaq Capital Market under the symbol 'DVAX.'
+On January 6, 2010, the reported closing price of the common stock